-Online Master’s in Communication Programs for Residents of New Mexico
+Online Master’s in Communication Programs in New Mexico

 In addition to the campus-based programs described above, there are online master’s in communication programs, for New Mexico students who do not live within commuting distance to ENMU, NMSU, or UNM and do not want to relocate.
 This includes, for example, prospective students who live in Santa Fe and do not want to commute over 60 miles to Albuquerque, as well as those located in Roswell or Southeast New Mexico.
 Online programs are also a good option for students with disabilities or other requirements or obligations that make it difficult to commute to campus on a weekly basis for classes.